nourzourob/Virtual_Receptionist_Kiosk/README.md

 # GVE_DevNet_Virtual_Receptionist_CUCM
-Virtual Receptionist for Cisco Deskpro/Webex Board (or Kiosk) that enables a user to login, print a tag and call using the video device.
+Virtual Receptionist for Cisco Deskpro/Webex Board (or Kiosk using the Webex Teams client) that enables a user to login, print a tag and call using the video device.

 ## Contacts